All staff, students and PhD Researchers are asked to consult the University advice which will be regularly updated regularly on this site.

 I am due to have my viva in the near future - will it go ahead as planned?

-The University is closed and submission of my final thesis is due – what should I do?
+I am due to submit my final thesis – what should I do?

 Please also submit the following three forms by email: